Chancecatch1/InterFACE_Web/README.md

-# Comparing AI Agent Modalities for Collaborative CPR Simulation in Augmented Reality
+# Comparing AI Agent Modalities in AR-based Collaborative CPR Simulation

 This research investigates how different AI agent modalities affect collaboration in AR, using CPR simulation as the experimental context.